scorpjke/VQuick/README.md

 <img src="media/yaml_folder.png" width="200" />

-- Download the [files](https://github.com/scorpjke/rime-vietnamese/archive/refs/heads/master.zip) from VietSu repository and copy them to the Rime folder that opened in the previous step (but if you had Rime installed before, be careful to not replace important files so read below `If you already had Rime installed before`).
+- Download the [files](https://github.com/scorpjke/rime-vietnamese/archive/refs/heads/master.zip) from VQuick repository and copy them to the Rime folder that opened in the previous step (but if you had Rime installed before, be careful to not replace important files so read below `If you already had Rime installed before`).

 - Right-click the icon 中 and choose 輸入法設定（S）.
 A settings window should open.

-- In that window tick VietSu (untick everything else, unless you want to type in some Chinese keyboards) and click the button 中.
+- In that window tick VQuick (untick everything else, unless you want to type in some Chinese keyboards) and click the button 中.

 How to install on Android
 ===